wusinyee/SYW-Portfolio-v2023/Contoso Sales Overview Dashboard Project Docutmentation.md

 # Project Proposal: **Contoso Sales Analytics Dashboard Project**

-## i.
-Overview
+## I. Overview
-Contoso, a fictional electronics retail company, would like to track and evaluate its sales performance, and has set the goal of improving its decision-making processes by implementing a sales analytics dashboard.
+Contoso, a fictional electronics retail company, is seeking to track and evaluate its sales performance and improve its decision-making processes by implementing a sales analytics dashboard.
 The dashboard will provide stakeholders with a real-time view of sales metrics to enable data-driven decisions.

 Here are some screenshots of the dashboard during the early stages of developement: